-Since the 60's, Robert Grosvenor has created a diverse oeuvre, encompassing his primary medium sculpture, alongside a selection of photographs and works on paper.
+Since the 60's, Robert Grosvenor (b.
+1937) has created a diverse oeuvre, encompassing his primary medium sculpture, alongside a selection of photographs and works on paper.
 His works captivate through a strong material presence, developing questions around multiple contradictions like balance and imbalance, mass and line, movement and stagnation, baring the complexities and contradictions of spacial dynamics.
 Although presenting a minimalist aesthetic, Grosvenor’s sculptures and objects never adopted Minimalism's programmatic claims but rather evolved a certain sensual directness.
 In a playful and mischievously way he explores the limits of materials and forms, combining and confronting seemingly dissimilar elements within a given space.

 Ulrich Loock, ‘Perfect Ambiguity’, in Robert Grosvenor, Museu Serralves, 2005